 Organisations across the UK and overseas use PQASSO as a framework to review organisational structures and practice, leading to improvements that strengthen and build the capacity of the organisation.

-In June 2019 Arty-Folks are awarded the quality mark ‘Investing in Volunteering’ by the National Council for Voluntary Organisations after demonstrating best practice in all aspects of working with our volunteers.
+In June 2019 we were awarded the quality mark ‘Investing in Volunteering’ by the National Council for Voluntary Organisations after demonstrating best practice in all aspects of working with our volunteers.

 Peter Smith, assessor NCVO: “Arty-Folks commitment to volunteering being a two-way process was brought out in my interviews with all volunteers.
 Staff and volunteers have a shared understanding and there is a strong sense throughout the charity that you’re moving forward as a team for the benefit of your service users.”